nuralogix/dfx-demo-py/README.md

 ### Login

-Login as a user to obtain a user token.
+Login as a user to obtain a *user token*.

 ```shell
 python dfxdemo.py user login <email> <password>